juliensagot/uikit-blur-view/README.md

 ## Example
 Please take a look at the [DemoApp](Examples/DemoApp/).

+## Known issues
+- It doesn’t work with `UIViewPropertyAnimator`, and I have no idea how to make it work with it.
+(PRs are welcome!)

 ## ⚠️ Caution
 The Gaussian blur effect is produced via a call to a private API.
 Although it has been obfuscated, using this package might result in **your app being rejected by Apple**, although this is very unlikely.